PostHog/posthog.com/contents/blog/experiments.md

 I'd recommend neither blindly trusting the data, nor your intuition.
 Experiments show you what is happening, but can't answer why.
 The real institutional knowledge comes with answering the why, and building up  an accurate model of who your users are, what they need, and how they interact with your product.

-To answer the why, you need to talk through the causes.
-[Create hypotheses about why](https://neilkakkar.com/Bayes-Theorem-Framework-for-Critical-Thinking.html) this is happening, watch user session recordings, and then make a call about what you want to do.
+To answer the why, you need to talk through the causes. <a target='_blank' rel="noopener" href='https://neilkakkar.com/Bayes-Theorem-Framework-for-Critical-Thinking.html'> Create hypotheses about why this is happening</a> , watch user session recordings, and then make a call about what you want to do.

 That is, bring data to conversations, but also talk through causes.

 ## Changing environments can invalidate experiment results